michaelyhma/ReportingAutomation/replit.md

 - Sheet displays unique tickers with first purchase date and initial amount
 - Uses Excel formulas (MINIFS and SUMIFS) for auditable calculations
 - Updated UI to reflect 3-sheet output structure
+- Switched from XLSX (SheetJS) to ExcelJS library to prevent @ symbol in formulas

 ---